genomicsITER/COVID-19/README.md

 # COVID-19
 A public repository of scientific and media resources of SARS-CoV-2 related COVID-19 maintained by ITER.
 <hr>
-> Updated today: webinars in Education; The COVID Tracking Project in Scientific dada and resources.
+> Updated today: webinars in Education; The COVID Tracking Project in Scientific dada and resources; clinical trials in Spain.

 # Table of contents #
 <ul>